mr-islam/habits/README.md

 - [x] add delete habit function (on edit page)
 - [x] Support reversing of days (ie. the latest day on the right)
 - [x] Icon
+- [x] App title and branding
+- [x] Options screen and about together

 ## License